bangadennis/DHIS2-Malaria-Stock-Status-Monitoring-tool-Technical-documantation/source/Installation.rst

 Step 2
 ~~~~~~~
 - Put the project into the webroot of the server.
+For Ubuntu servers, the webroot is in *var/www/html* while in Windows server, its located in xampp(WAMP)/htdocs.

 Step 3
 ~~~~~~~~~~
-Configure the database settings to fit the hosted application.
+Configure the database settings to fit the application that is to be deployed.
 Visit the domain or IP address in your web browser.
 After a couple of minutes, the web application will be set up.

-Deployment on Linux and Unix servers
+Deployment on Linux (Unix) servers
 --------------------------------------

 It is important to ensure you check the Server Requirements list before deploying on your unix server.